The Best Attractions in Langkawi

 What we missed: the Wat Koh Wanararm Temple, which is just a few minutes away.
 So, if you’re visiting the Lucky temple, continue on.

 When we took the ferry from Georgetown to Langkawi, we arrived at the Ferry Terminal in Kuah.
 Here at the ferry port is the famous Eagle Square, Dataran Lang.

-Coming from the sea you will see the 12-metre-high statue that greets visitors and is almost impossible to miss.
+Coming from the sea you will see the 12-meter-high statue that greets visitors and is almost impossible to miss.
 I have to say that my James didn’t see it on arrival.
-Lol.
+Lol!